SaurabhAgarwala/PyQtSpreadsheet/README.md

 ## Steps to run the application

 1. Clone the repo and create a virtual environment.
-2. Activate the virtual environment and change directory to the root folder of the project where `requirements.txt` is present
+2. Activate the virtual environment and change directory to the root folder of the project where `requirements.txt` is present.
 3. Exexute the below command to install the dependencies:
     &nbsp; &nbsp;  ```pip install -r requirements.txt```
 4. To run the application execute: